NARBOROUGH & PENTNEY TO SWAFFHAM

 Number One

-The walk along the old track bed now runs through a small open area and a small wooded section before reaching the second bridge on the Lynn Dereham Railway.
+The walk along the old track bed now runs through a small open area and a small wooded section before reaching the second bridge along this public walk.

-The short wooded area of old track bed where the railway walk now runs through.
+The short wooded area of the old track bed where the railway walk now runs through.

 Swaffham Railway Walk